ignacio-flores/income-under-the-carpet/README.md

 (**) The 02a do-file requires the genstack command in stata to be installed.
 If you havent done it, please type the STATA command: ssc install genstack

+(***) If you find any bugs or if you want a version of the full manuscript please report to i.floresbeale@gmail.com
 ****************************************************************************************

 -About national accounts data